A basic chia pudding recipe – try a new flavor for every day of the week!

 5. A new flavor for every day of the week!

 Try some of the flavor variations below, or have fun coming up with your own.
-You can make chia seed pudding with almond milk, coconut milk, yogurt, or even other liquids such as orange juice or coconut water.
-Or make a breakfast chia parfait by layering the pudding with fresh berries, banana, coconut yogurt, graham cracker crumbs, or Sweet Potato Brownies or Black Bean Brownies.
+You can make chia seed pudding with almond milk, coconut milk, oat milk, yogurt, cashew cream, or even other liquids such as orange juice or coconut water.

 Chia Seed Pudding Flavors